BarbWire-1/ParticlesFactory/README.md

   ***
 ![PartilesFactory_Image](/Particles-Factory.png)
   ## Installation
-    For now you can simply load the ParticleFactory.js (4kb) And if needed the particlesProxy.js (430byte) into your project...
+    For now you can simply load the ParticleFactory.js (4kb - minified 2kb)
+    And if needed the particlesProxy.js (430byte - minified 130byte) into your project...

   ## Usage